 New Hampshire’s defensive driving course will help you learn how to be a safer driver with resources for improving your driving abilities.
 This can reduce your risk of being involved in an accident, traffic violation, and other incidents on the road.

 Your defensive driving course in New Hampshire will be between four to eight hours long, and you may be able to enroll online or in the classroom.
-Typically, schools will allow you to complete the course in one session or in multiple sessions.
-If you take the course online, most schools will enable you to log in and log out as many times as you need to until you're done with the course.
+Typically, schools will allow you to complete the course in one session or multiple sessions.
+If you take the course online, most schools will enable you to log in and log out as many times as you need to until you’re done with the course.

 - defensive driving techniques